BlueCabbage/VIM_Plugin/README.txt

-Plugin for vim and config file vimrc
+Some Plugins for vim and config file vimrc

 	include:
 		ctags, cscope, nerdtree, imnicppcomplete